 What do these validation scripts check?

 Prior to the addition of these scripts, IRI Workbench preloaded data classes only matched data against a specified pattern (though also enabled enhancement through fuzzy and lookup value . matches and/or NER models).
 Patterns have in fact sufficed in the majority of cases since the structure of the data often had no mathematical logic behind it.

 However, data classes such as credit card numbers and national identification numbers require additional validation to ensure the integrity of the data.
 Common validation checks include:

 - Checksum – A checksum is designed to detect errors during transmission and storage of the data.
 It is calculated by running the data through a mathematical algorithm and often appended to the end of a string of data.

 - D.O.B. – Data might have a person’s date of birth encoded within the number itself.
 A simple check to verify the date is often needed.

 - Other – National Identification numbers (NID) often have regional information encoded within the number.
 Various tests have already been provided to ensure a NID is correct.

 Viewing Provided Data Classes and Validation Scripts

-From here, all provided data classes will be visible.
+To reset the originally provided data classes if any changes were made, click Restore Defaults.
 To check if a data class has a provided script, you can select a data class and select Edit.
 This will bring up the Data Class or Group Edit window.
 I will use the CREDIT_CARD data class for this example.

 By selecting the associated matcher field and selecting Edit, a Data Class Matcher window will be displayed.